RAK3372 WisBlock LPWAN Module Quick Start Guide

 -

-After completing the steps on adding your RAK3372 WisBlock Core to the Arduino IDE, you can now try to run a simple program to test your setup.
+Once your RAK3372 WisBlock Core is added to the Arduino IDE, try to run a simple program to test your setup.
 There is a built-in LED in the WisBlock Base board that you can control via RUI3 custom firmware.

 -